shaned24/easy-openvpn-pkg/docs/reference/commands.md

 ## easy-openvpn.connect-server

 The *easy-openvpn.connect-server* command helps to establish an OpenVPN connection.
-It uses .ovpn file as client credentials to connect to a remote OpenVPN server.
+It uses an .ovpn file as client credentials to connect to a remote OpenVPN server.

 ```
 $ easy-openvpn.connect-server foo.ovpn